Davos: Green transition is '$50-trillion investment opportunity' | DW | 28.01.2021

 To this end, Hildebrand called for public policy that would establish incentives to get private capital moving.

 Developing countries have significant potential when it comes to the energy transition, said Standard Chartered's Winters.
-But the fallout from the coronavirus pandemic has scared off private investors, a point echoed by the executive director of the International Energy Agency (IEA), Fatih Birol.
+But the fallout from the coronavirus pandemic has scared off private investors, a point echoed by Fatih Birol, the executive director of the International Energy Agency (IEA).

 "Emissions don't have a passport," Birol said.